abhyudit309/ocs2/README.md

 Here it is used for the control of a:

-(i) Fixed 7 DOF Kinova Gen3 arm with a Robotiq 2F-85 gripper
+1. Fixed 7 DOF Kinova Gen3 arm with a Robotiq 2F-85 gripper

 ![manipulator](https://i.imgur.com/d6nmfcN.gif)

-(ii) and the same arm on a base with 4 caster wheels.
+2. The same arm on a base with 4 caster wheels.

 ![mobile manipulator](https://i.imgur.com/f6akezz.gif)